Want to help more children walk to school?

 Our Five-day Walking Challenge is the perfect activity to celebrate International Walk to School Month - order now and start your challenge any week that suits your school.

 Happy Shoesday is our fundraising event, raising money to create safer streets for all.
-Start the new school year with the right step - register to take part on Tuesday 1 October.
+Start the new school year with the right step - register to receive your free fundraising pack and run the event any day of this month-long celebration.
 On the day, children walk to school in their happy shoes and donate a suggested donation of £1 towards our charitable work to create safer streets for all.

 Sign your school up today and help raise funds for Living Streets who have been working to make streets safer for all since 1929.